rggs/rggs.github.io/index.md

 ## Publications

 1. Swope, R. & Prsa, A. “Pilot study for the autonomous discovery of unknown unknowns in photometric timeseries data”, Presented at AAS 237.
 2. Swope, R., Klein, T., Harmer, K., & Pasles, P. “Rational Powers of Complex Matrices” (Fall 2020).
-Submitted to the Pi Mu Epsilon Journal.
+Submitted to Mathematics and Computer Education.

 ## Memberships